 Waipu Coves (Northland)

 Just two and a half hours north of Auckland, the Waipu Caves are one of the most accessible free glow worm caves in the country.
-A short walking track takes you through farmland to the cave entrance, where you can carefully explore inside with a headlamp.
+And they’re free, which is the main appeal.

 Best for: adventurous travellers who don’t mind getting a little dirty.